PhysioVaping VR

 Lessons Learned

-Design for maximum immersion — In VR, environmental immersion and intuitive interaction are key to providing results for research goals and decreasing discomfort for participants
+Design for maximum immersion — In VR, environmental immersion and intuitive interaction are key to providing results for research goals and decreasing discomfort for participants.
+Most users will not have VR experiences, so I learned to never assume that the user has prior knowledge.

 Impact